flyingsl0ths/opengl-template/README.md

 ## Setup

+Run `nix-shell` beforehand unless the project is being loaded in vscode/vscodium and the [Nix Extension Pack](https://marketplace.visualstudio.com/items?itemName=pinage404.nix-extension-pack) extension is installed, then this will be done automatically

-If on NixOs omit the `-DFETCH_GLFW` flag _(this is optional and can be arbitrarily set)_ when running `cmake` however the `-DFETCH_GLM` flag is required to be set to `TRUE` as `glm` when specified as a `nativeBuildInput` in `shell.nix` results in a **linker error** when the project is built
+If on NixOs omit the `-DFETCH_GLFW` flag _(this is optional and can be arbitrarily set)_ when running `cmake`;
+However the `-DFETCH_GLM` flag is required to be set to `TRUE` as `glm` when specified as a `nativeBuildInput` in `shell.nix` results in a **linker error** when the project is built

-Lastly run `nix-shell` beforehand unless the project is being loaded in vscode/vscodium and the [Nix Extension Pack](https://marketplace.visualstudio.com/items?itemName=pinage404.nix-extension-pack) extension is installed this will be done automatically

 ## Running

-A simple bash script `run.sh` is also included (and meant to be run from the `build` directory) in order to run the example. **This requires a symlink to be setup which points to the built executable**.
+A simple bash script `run.sh` is also included (and meant to be run from the `build` directory) in order to run the example code

 _**Note**_